qdm12/My-Computing-course/04. Github/readme.md

   1. Enter `git add Vagrantfile requirements.txt`
   2. Enter `git commit -m "Added initial Vagrantfile and requirements files"`
   3. Enter `git push` :arrow_up:

+## One last minute addition
+- Now that you master a few commands and the concept of Git...
+- Just install the [**GitKraken**][gitkraken_link] and set it up somehow for your repository
+- It's basically the same as before except it looks great and you understand what the hell is going on

 Time to use your brain and write [Python code][lesson_05] :snake: